Browse, click, pay: African retail finds growing outlet online

 The backdrop is simple.
 The growth of Africa's middle class has created demand for products that conventional retail struggles to satisfy due to a shortage of malls and grinding traffic in many cities that deters shoppers.

-At the same time, giants such as Amazon (AMZN.O) and Chinese e-commerce firm Alibaba (BABA.N) are out of reach for most consumers.
+At the same time, giants such as Amazon and Chinese e-commerce firm Alibaba are out of reach for most consumers.
 Step forward companies who tailor their service to African markets.

 The sector is still in its infancy.
 The internet's contribution to Africa's gross domestic product stood at 1.1 percent in 2013, much lower than other emerging markets.
 But this could rise to 10 percent, or $300 billion, by 2025, according to a report by consultants McKinsey's & Company.